|

 The Fourth Doctor, now joined in his travels by Nyssa and Tegan, falls

-from the massive Pharos Project telescope and regenerates.
+from atop the Pharos Project telescope and regenerates.

 |